 There are holiday properties, and then there’s Tollgate House!
 Stunningly located on Llandudno’s quiet West Shore at the end of Marine Drive, this stone property was built in 1875 as one of a pair of toll houses to collect the tolls from people travelling around the Great Orme on the picturesque Marine Drive.
 Beautifully renovated, it is just over the road from the lovely sandy beach, and is a wonderful place to stay.
 With glorious views from the west-facing windows (the ground floor windows are specially treated with a coating giving you privacy from passers-by) you can enjoy the sunsets and the views over to the beautiful Isle of Anglesey.
 Beds are dressed with sumptuous linen providing you with the perfect place to truly relax.
+There are security cameras located at the property and the owners also live on-site so your safety is a high priorty.
 Stroll around the Great Orme along the 4 mile long Marine Drive, taking in spectacular views of seabirds on the cliffs, the amazing rock formations, and on a clear day, you can even see the Isle of Man.
 There’s a lovely little café halfway round too where you can stop for a coffee.

 At the far end is Llandudno Pier at 2,295ft it’s Wales’ longest pier, and is at one end of the spacious North Shore Promenade.
 Here you will find Punch and Judy Shows, the Great Orme Tramway (the only cable hauled tramway in the UK) and the Great Orme cable car, the longest one in the UK.
 The restaurant quarter of town is in Upper Mostyn Street, just behind the Promenade and the town centre and has a range of individual shops and national names too, plus it’s only a mile or so taking the direct route back to the lovely Tollgate House.